-This year, we announced our first statewide strategic healthcare grant initiative: a $5 million three-year program focused on strengthening the infrastructure of dental health systems by funding mobile dental vans to expand delivery of care to vulnerable populations.
+Our first statewide strategic healthcare grant initiative began in 2021: a $5 million three-year program focused on strengthening the infrastructure of dental health systems by funding mobile dental vans to expand delivery of care to vulnerable populations.
 The grants will purchase five new mobile dental vans statewide and subsidize the expansion of mobile van services in an additional program.

 Our oral health equity program is the first of our strategic grant initiatives designed to improve the health of poor, underserved, and vulnerable New Yorkers in the most impactful way.
 The goal is to develop frameworks for programs that can replicate the success of care delivery models funded by our grants to foster a more equitable healthcare system across our State.